comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 - TODO screenshot from hystrix dashboard

 ## Understanding the Bottleneck
-In addition to the increased execution time of the aggragator-service we also allocated a thread pool of limited size for the report generation.
-As a result, the number of concurrent (or "parallel") calls to the report-service is limited by the size of the thread pool.
-This way we can easily exploit the capacity for on-demand generated reports, forcing the system to fall back to the cached report.
+When using Hystrix, all connectors to external services typically have a thread pool of limited size to isolate system resources.
+As a result, the number of concurrent (or "parallel") calls from the aggregator-service to the report-service is limited by the size of the thread pool.
+This way we can easily overstress the capacity for on-demand generated reports, forcing the system to fall back to the cached report.

 The relevant part of the reporting-service's internal declaration looks as depicted in the following code snippet (note the descriptive URLs that are resolved by Eureka).
 The primary method getReport() is annotated with @HystrixCommand and configured to use the cached report as fallbackMethod: